|Student Support Services||Performing Arts Staff|

 Sarah Mallory graduated from Central Connecticut State University (CCSU) in 2008 earning a B.S. in Physical Education with cross-endorsements in Health Education and Dance Education.
 Sarah has had the opportunity to work with Paul Dennis of the Limon Company, Jennifer Muller, the Paul Taylor II Company, Hubbard Street, cast members of Broadway’s the Lion King and the Albano Ballet.
 Sarah earned a M.S. in Special Education from CCSU in 2010 and 092 Administrative Certificate from Sacred Heart in 2014.
 Sarah served as Vice President of Dance for the Connecticut Alliance of Health, Physical Education, Recreation, and Dance from 2010-2012 and Secretary from 2013-2014.
 Sarah currently serves on the Connecticut High School Dance Festival planning committee.
 Sarah started teaching at ACT in the fall of 2008 as the Physical Education and Health teacher, and Ballet and Hip Hop teacher.
 In 2013, Sarah took on an administrative position as Dean of Students and in 2015 became Principal.
 She believes she has found her forever home at ACT; a place where she can share her passion for the arts with her students.

-Jessica Folta is the administrative assistant for Arts at the Capitol Theater (ACT).
-She graduated from Eastern Connecticut State University (ECSU) in 2010 with a Bachelor of Science degree in Business Administration.
-While in her senior year at ECSU she completed an internship at the Windham Chamber of Commerce and organized that year's Home & Business Expo at the Eastbrook Mall in Mansfield.
+Jessica Folta started as the administrative assistant for Arts at the Capitol Theater (ACT) in February of 2011 after graduating from Eastern Connecticut State University in 2010 with a B.S. in Business Administration.
+While in her senior year at ECSU, she completed an internship at the Windham Chamber of Commerce and organized that year's Home & Business Expo at the Eastbrook Mall in Mansfield.
 Jessica's administrative support skills spring from working as an office assistant at a family-owned company for many years.
-In her spare time she enjoys hiking, cooking and spending time with her husband and two cats, Athena and Bear.
+In her spare time, she enjoys hiking, cooking and spending time with her husband, dog, and two cats.

 Special Education Teacher